yapijs/CountriesApi/README.md

 ### Endpoints
 1. `http://localhost:8080/api/country/{countryCode}/neighbours` - where countryCode is String value of country like `US` or `AU`.
     * for incorrect code caller will get http error: `404 NOT FOUND`
-2. `http://localhost:8080/api/countries/neighbours` - where in the request body indicate array of country codes like `["US", "AU"]`, for which api will return neighbourin countries.
+2. `http://localhost:8080/api/countries/neighbours` - where in the request body indicate array of country codes like `["US", "AU"]`, for which api will return neighbouring countries in synchronous way.
     * if some incorrect codes are added along with correct one, only correct ones will be processed.
     * if none of codes are correct, there will be http error: `400 BAD REQUEST`

 ---
 ### Tests
-There are unit tests to verify correctness of the app.
+1. There are unit tests to verify correctness of the app.
+2. Run tests in console: `./mvnw test`